Sabareh/Stock_Price_Data_Analysis/README.md

 The project is organized as follows:

-- `notebook.ipynb`: Jupyter Notebook containing the entire data analysis process, including data loading, data wrangling, exploratory data analysis (EDA), visualization, and stock prices correlation.
+- `Stock_price_analysis.ipynb`: Jupyter Notebook containing the entire data analysis process, including data loading, data wrangling, exploratory data analysis (EDA), visualization, and stock price correlation.
+- `report.pdf`: PDF file containing the report for the project for the IT and Computing department at Jomo Kenyatta University of Agriculture and Technology.

 ## Requirements